bricaud/tree-of-life-dataset/readme.md

 The content of the data files available in the `data` folder are licenced under the same license as the original xml file [Attribution Creative Commons 3.0](https://creativecommons.org/licenses/by/3.0/).
 Except for the `xml` file, the copyright is owned by Benjamin Ricaud.
 Copies, redistributions, modifications are allowed.
 These files can be recreated using the Python script.

+# Alternative places where to find Tree of life data

+You may find this dataset on Kaggle [https://www.kaggle.com/konivat/tree-of-life](https://www.kaggle.com/konivat/tree-of-life).
+The csv file has been extracted from the same data repository (tolweb.org) but the processing is independent of this Github repository.
+The contributors are different.

-## Details on the data in the xml file
+# Details on the data in the xml file

 Nodes of the tree have different properties: